Please follow current guidelines for Covid 19 on www.gov.uk

 Young children develop strong immune systems by being exposed to bacteria and viruses.

 For time to time your child may become unwell.
-If your child has a temperature DO NOT give them Calpol or any other medication to reduce the temperature and then bring them into nursery.
+If your child has a temperature DO NOT bring them into nursery if you have given them Calpol or any other medication to reduce the temperature.
 We worry if your child suddenly gets a high temperature around mid morning after the medication has worn off and we don't know about it.

 You must inform staff of any medication you have given your child before you leave them at nursery, you must also inform us if they have been unwell the night before or over the weekend.

-If your child has sickness or diarrhoea you must keep them at home for a clear 24 hours since the last episode.
+If your child has sickness or diarrhoea you must keep them at home for a clear 48 hours since the last episode.
 This is to safeguard other children and all staff in the nursery as well as considering your own child's well being.
-Occasionally with an outbreak or Norovirus or similar we will request you keep your child at home for 48 hours.

 Coughs and colds are regular minor ailments that we can manage with good hygiene practice.
 However if your child has a persistent cough or cold we may ask you to keep them at home to speed up their recovery.